willstonweb/willston.org/content/blog/2022-05-22-fedora-broadcom.md

 url: fedora-broadcom
 ---

-Today, we received our first computer donation!
-While I was installing Fedora 36 on a 2014 Lenovo IdeaPad, I noticed that WiFi drivers did not come installed.
-I have run into issues with Broadcom brand WiFi cards while installing Linux in the past, where the operating system does not utilize the WiFi card in the computer after the initial installation.
-Every time I need to install drivers to make Broadcom WiFi cards work on Fedora, I have trouble finding up to date information, which is why I writing down the steps here—both for future is reference and in case someone else runs into the same issue.
+Broadcom brand WiFi drivers are notorious for not working by default on Linux.
+Every time I need to install drivers to make Broadcom WiFi cards work on Fedora Linux, I have trouble finding up to date information, which is why I writing down the steps here—both for future is reference and in case someone else runs into the same issue.

-Before I continue, here are the reasons why we are installing Fedora Linux on donated machines:

-- We anticipate donated computers to be older (this one was from 2014), so installing Linux will make make them feel snappier
-- I am only familiar setting up development environments on Unix-like operating systems
-- Using Linux will help students become familiar with the commands needed to run a server and could help them get started with sysadmin work
-- Fedora seems to be the best Linux distribution for new users because it is stable without being so bleeding edge that packages break[^1]

-[^1]: Initially, I was planning on using Linux Mint because the Cinnamon desktop environment is very similar to Windows and it comes with a graphical driver manager, but because I had issues installing the `BCM4352` WiFi driver with the built-in driver manager (it said the driver was installed, but WiFi did not work), I opted for Fedora Linux.

 ## Installing Broadcom WiFi Drivers on Fedora Linux